-Mitzi Gaynor, a prominent figure in Hollywood musicals, known for her triple-threat abilities in singing, dancing, and acting, has passed away at 93.
+Mitzi Gaynor, a prominent figure in Hollywood musicals, known for her abilities in singing, dancing, and acting, has passed away at 93.
 This news was confirmed by her long-time managers, Rene Reyes and Shane Rosamonda, stating that Gaynor died of natural causes in Los Angeles on the morning of October 17.

 Her claim to fame came in 1958 with her role as Ensign Nellie Forbush in the film adaptation of Rodgers and Hammerstein’s “South Pacific.”
 Her performance as the infatuated nurse bagged her a Golden Globe nomination for Best Actress.
-The film itself earned three Academy Award nominations and was victorious in the best sound category.
+The film itself earned three Academy Award nominations and was victorious in the Best Sound category.

 Securing the role of Nellie Forbush was a defining point in Gaynor’s career, and she acknowledged Frank Sinatra for his role in helping her land the part.
 During the filming of “The Joker Is Wild” with Sinatra, Gaynor had a one-day chance to audition for lyricist Oscar Hammerstein II.
 Sinatra, recognizing the significance of the audition, rearranged their shooting schedule to accommodate her.

-Throughout the 1950s, Gaynor featured in several musicals like “There’s No Business Like Show Business,” “Les Girls,” and “Anything Goes.”
+Throughout the 1950s, Gaynor was featured in several musicals like “There’s No Business Like Show Business,” “Les Girls,” and “Anything Goes.”
 Her vibrant personality coupled with her skills in acting, singing, and dancing made her a distinctive performer of her time.

 When the popularity of film musicals declined in the 1960s, Gaynor skillfully shifted her focus to television and live performances.
 She frequently appeared on variety shows and even hosted her own series of successful television specials from 1967 to 1978, earning 16 Emmy nominations.